CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 **Pros:**

 * Has beautiful user interface
-* Free of charge for personal use
+* Is fee of charge for personal use
 * Supports third-party application integrations (*e.g. Google, Dropbox*)
-* Available across most platforms (*e.g. Web app, Android, OS X*)
+* Is available across most platforms (*e.g. Web app, Android, OS X*)
-* Can enable task relationships <br>
+* Supports task relationships <br>

 **Cons:**

 * Does not support calendar view
-* Hard to organize when there is a large number of tasks
+* Is hard to organize when there is a large number of tasks
-* Unable to set recurring tasks
+* Does not support recurring tasks
-* Unable to set task reminders <br>
+* Does not support task reminders <br>

 **Summary**